ptabasso2/oteljavalab/section06/README.md

-### Adding the SDK to the `temperature calculator` project
+### Modifications in the `temperature calculator` project

-The first steps of the instrumentation will be similar to what we have done so far with the `temperature simulator` service:
+The first steps of the instrumentation will be similar to what is done with the `temperature simulator` service:

 1. Updating the `build.gradle.sdk` file.
 We will simply name the artifact differently